Business retention and expansion course

 - Week 8: Building and sustaining credible BRE initiatives over time

 The BRE in-person course is a traditional class over two days.
-One session is scheduled in 2018.
+Two sessions are scheduled in 2019 for summer (June 5-7) and fall (October 22-24)

 The course is held at the University of Minnesota's St. Paul campus.
 It is a two-day BRE immersion that includes presentations, video, discussions, individual and small group work, and plenty of discussion.